 Fill out a Free Case Evaluation form today to learn more.

 Our Phoenix Disability Lawyers Help You Get Benefits

 If you are unable to work in Arizona due to any combination of significant injuries or illnesses, you may have rights to government-administered Social Security Disability payments under the Social Security Act.
 However, most applications filed without the assistance of experienced disability lawyers are denied, usually forcing an extended disability appeal which can last for two or more years.

 Meanwhile, a successful application represented by a SSD attorney will result in disability payments being disbursed to you in the form of a U.S Treasury check starting with the sixth month of your extended disability (there is a five month waiting period during which the government does not pay for your disability).

-For guidance throughout this complex process, contact Phillips Law Group at your earliest convenience.
+For guidance throughout this complex process, contact Phillips Disability, P.C. at your earliest convenience.

 Arizona Social Security Disability Options

 If you are thinking about using the Social Security Early Retirement option because you can no longer perform your customary work in Arizona.
 A Phoenix SSD attorney may be able to show you how to preserve your full retirement benefits while collecting tens of thousands of dollars under Titles II and/or XVI of the Social Security Act.